Rex Trail Management Program

 On May 12, 2008, the Division issued a management decision for the Eastern Rex Trail both restricting the use of highway vehicles between 1500 lbs and 10,000 lbs (previously authorized under Generally Allowed Uses, 11 AAC 96.020) and implementing a decision to not issue permits for off-road vehicles (including both tracked and wheeled vehicles) over 1500 lbs between the dates of April 15 and October 31 annually.
 ORV's 1500 lbs and under were still allowed, provided the conditions in 11 AAC 96.020 were met.

-Permits issued for the fall 2012 season will be valid from August 29, 2012 through April 15, 2013.
+Permits issued for the fall hunting seasons will be valid from August 29 through April 15 of each year; a separate permit will be required for each year.
 These permits will be made available over-the-counter at the Public Information Centers in both Fairbanks and Anchorage, as well as digitally and via fax.
-Please see the top of this page for the permit application.
+Please see the top of this page for the permit application (PDF).
 There is a $100 application fee that may be paid in person, via mail, or with a Credit/Debit card over the phone.
 Please note that permits cannot be approved until this fee is received.
 Permits may be issued subject to the following conditions (not a complete list):

-- The applicant must describe and provide a picture of their vehicle, report the number of persons in their party, and a general location as to where the vehicle will be used (Parks Highway to Totatlanika River, Parks Hwy to Tatlanika River, Parks Hwy to Wood River, Parks Hwy to beyond the Wood River: please note that a photo must be submitted even if you received a permit in 2009, 2010, or 2011;
+- The applicant must describe and provide a picture of their vehicle, report the number of persons in their party, and a general location as to where the vehicle will be used (Parks Highway to Totatlanika River, Parks Hwy to Tatlanika River, Parks Hwy to Wood River, Parks Hwy to beyond the Wood River: please note that a photo must be submitted even if you previously received a permit;

 - Permit is valid for rubber tracked vehicles over 1500 lbs up to and including Nodwell RN110 sized vehicles.
 This would include Nodwells, Weasels, SUSV's such as the Hagglund BV206, or similar, may be articulated, and must utilize rubber type tracks (steel grouser bars and/or cleats are permitted);